tandemdude/hikari-lightbulb/docs/source/by-examples/050_dependencies.md

 As mentioned before, Lightbulb provides multiple injection contexts that you can register dependencies to.
 Each of these contexts has a different lifetime for the container's created from them, which corresponds to the type of context.

-- {obj}`~lightbulb.di.solver.Contexts.DEFAULT` - the entire length of the application
+- {obj}`~lightbulb.di.Contexts.DEFAULT` - the entire length of the application
-- {obj}`~lightbulb.di.solver.Contexts.COMMAND` - the entire length of a command execution, including execution of all hooks and error handlers.
-A new {obj}`~lightbulb.di.container.Container` will be created for each distinct command invocation.
+- {obj}`~lightbulb.di.Contexts.COMMAND` - the entire length of a command execution, including execution of all hooks and error handlers.
+A new {obj}`~linkd.container.Container` will be created for each distinct command invocation.
-- {obj}`~lightbulb.di.solver.Contexts.AUTOCOMPLETE` - the entire length of an autocomplete execution.
-A new {obj}`~lightbulb.di.container.Container` will be created for each distinct autocomplete invocation.
+- {obj}`~lightbulb.di.Contexts.AUTOCOMPLETE` - the entire length of an autocomplete execution.
+A new {obj}`~linkd.container.Container` will be created for each distinct autocomplete invocation.
-- {obj}`~lightbulb.di.solver.Contexts.LISTENER` - the entire length of a listener execution.
-A new {obj}`~lightbulb.di.container.Container` will be created for each distinct listener invocation.
+- {obj}`~lightbulb.di.Contexts.LISTENER` - the entire length of a listener execution.
+A new {obj}`~linkd.container.Container` will be created for each distinct listener invocation.
-- {obj}`~lightbulb.di.solver.Contexts.TASK` - the entire length of a task execution.
-A new {obj}`~lightbulb.di.container.Container` will be created for each distinct invocation of each task.
+- {obj}`~lightbulb.di.Contexts.TASK` - the entire length of a task execution.
+A new {obj}`~linkd.container.Container` will be created for each distinct invocation of each task.

 Overriding dependencies occurs when a child container has a dependency of the same type defined in the parent container - either ephemerally, or from the child's registry.
 Any injection done using the child container